-ELE594 Integrating Physical Ed. in the Early Childhood & Elementary Curr. - 1 credit
+ELE594 Integrating Physical Ed. in the Early Childhood & Elementary Curr. - 1 credit tion for the classroom teacher.

-This course reflects current thinking and practices in physical education for the classroom teacher.
 Emphasis is on the importance of quality physical education programs and to raise awareness of teachers combining their expertise and content to integrate with other disciplines.
 It is here that we see a widening of achievement and gained knowledge in student performance.